Suzanne A. Rogers: Career

-Rogers is founder of one of Canada's best-known fundraiser series, Suzanne Rogers Presents, which has partnered with designers including Oscar de la Renta, Marchesa, Zac Posen, Diane von Fürstenberg and Victoria Beckham.
+Rogers is the founder of one of Canada's best-known fundraiser series, Suzanne Rogers Presents, which has partnered with designers including Oscar de la Renta, Marchesa, Zac Posen, Diane von Fürstenberg and Victoria Beckham.
 She has also provided support to Toronto's Ryerson University, Faculty of Communication and Design.
 In October 2016, Ryerson University founded the Suzanne Rogers Fashion Institute (SRFI) after a $1 million donation from the Edward and Suzanne Rogers Foundation to Ryerson's Faculty of Communication and Design, in addition to the SRFI Fellowship program for the faculty's students.

 SRFI has supported over a dozen third- and fourth-year fashion design students by eliminating financial barriers, providing mentorship and funding.
 SRFI Director Robert Ott has called the program “the entry ticket to international opportunities and success”.
 Rogers also established the "Suzanne Rogers Designer Grant for International Development".
 Past recipients include Greta Constantine and Sid Neigum.
 Rogers also funded the $25,000 Suzanne Rogers Award for Most Promising New Label at the Toronto Fashion Incubator's annual gala.

-Beyond the fashion industry, Rogers has supported Covenant House including participating in its "sleep out" campaign to raise awareness for homelessness and by chairing of Covenant House's anti human-trafficking "Just Like a Girl You Know" campaign.
-She was also honorary chair of The Butterfly Ball, in support of the Boost Child & Youth Advocacy Centre which provides services to victims of child abuse and their families.
+Beyond the fashion industry, Rogers is an active philanthropist.
+Most recently she served as Honorary Chair of Contemporary Calgary’s LOOK Gala supporting the gallery’s programs and exhibitions dedicated to modern and contemporary art.
+She has supported Covenant House including participating in its "sleep out" campaign to raise awareness for homelessness and by chairing Covenant House's anti human-trafficking "Just Like a Girl You Know" campaign.
+She was also Honorary Chair of The Butterfly Ball, in support of the Boost Child & Youth Advocacy Centre which provides services to victims of child abuse and their families.
 In an interview by Dolce Magazine about her work with Suzanne, Boost's executive director Karyn Kennedy was resoundingly positive saying “she doesn't just write cheques — she really puts her heart and soul in it."